paulw11/Seam3/README.md

 - ClientTellsWhichWins

-This policy requires you to set syncConflictResolutionBlock block of SMStore.
-You get both versions of the record as arguments.
-You do whatever changes you want on the second argument and return it.
+This policy requires you to set the `syncConflictResolutionBlock` property of your `SMStore`.
+The closure you specify will receive both versions of the record as arguments.
+Your closure must return the de-conflicted record.

 - ServerRecordWins